arunraja-hub/Preference_Extraction/README.md

 Please refer to the notebooks and the readme in [/agent](https://github.com/arunraja-hub/Preference_Extraction/tree/master/agent) for details on the agents.

 ## Team 🧑‍🤝‍🧑
-Arun Raja, Mislav Juric, Nevan Wichers, Riccardo Volpato
+Nevan Wichers, Riccardo Volpato, Mislav Jurić and Arun Raja

 ## Acknowledgements 🙏
 We would like to thank Paul Christiano, Evan Hubinger, Jacob Hilton and Christos Dimitrakakis for their research advice during AI Safety Camp 2020.